THE CYPRUS GOVERNMENT RAILWAY

 NEW CONNECTIONS

 After the war, Cyprus was used as a transit point for European Jewish refugees.
 The railway was responsible for ferrying up to 50.000 people from the Port of Famagusta to Jewish internment camps on the island.
-The railway service later expanded to accommodate two new major developments on the island.
-Aviation was fast becoming prominent and a track was laid to connect the island’s first International Airport near Nicosia.
-Extra track was also laid to connect the Nicosia Hippodrome and extra passenger trains were organised to service Sunday horse racing.Â
+Along with this, the railway service was later expanded to accommodate two new major developments on the island.
+Aviation was fast becoming prominent, and a new track was laid to connect the island’s first International Airport near Nicosia.
+A new track was also laid to connect the Nicosia Hippodrome, which saw extra passenger trains laid on to service Sunday horse racing.

 THE LAST TRAIN TO FAMAGUSTA

 By 1950, the Cyprus Government Railway had transferred almost 8 million passengers and nearly 4 million tons of cargo.
 However, by this time, irregular cargo, spiralling costs, a fatal collision, and the mass introduction of motorised vehicles to the island meant that the railway had become commercially unviable.
 After several attempts to save the service failed, British administrators were left with no option but to reluctantly decommission it.
 As a result, the final train departed from Nicosia Station on December 31st 1951, arriving at the Port of Famagusta Station by the late afternoon.
-After the railway closed, most of its employees found new employment within state services and governmental organisations.
-All of the railway assets were eventually sold on.Â
+After the railway closed, most of its employees found new positions within state services and governmental organisations.
+All of the railway assets were eventually sold on.

 THE PROCESS OF DISMANTLING

 The process of dismantling and removing the track took more than two years to fully complete.
-Some of the equipment was distributed to different government departments and ten of the existing twelve locomotives, along with track and other parts of the rolling stock were auctioned.
-European rail companies purchased the bulk of the equipment, but some locals retained some wagons for novel uses.Â
+Some of the equipment was distributed to different government departments, and ten of the existing twelve locomotives, along with track and other parts of the rolling stock, were all auctioned.
+Main land European rail companies purchased the bulk of the equipment, but some locals retained some wagons for novel uses.

 OTHER USES FOR STATIONS